-A similar approach will be taken in healthcare, in coordination with the CAREC Health Strategy 2030, to utilize digital health solutions.
-This will include telemedicine technology which allows for remote consultations, the sharing of resources and expertise and greater cooperation between health specialists across the region.
-The pandemic can also serve as a catalyst for regional cooperation in monitoring of communicable diseases, including the development of early-warning systems and disease surveillance centres, and for developing digital solutions for data sharing on vaccinations, including region wide recognition of e- vaccination certificates and the creation of a unified registry of vaccinated people.
+A similar approach could be taken in healthcare, where telemedicine technology allows for remote consultations, sharing of resources and expertise and greater cooperation between health specialists across the region.
+The pandemic can also serve as a catalyst for regional cooperation in monitoring of communicable diseases, including the development of early-warning systems and surveillance centres.